Units of Inquiry

 At Orchard Grove Primary School, we employ the guided inquiry model to engage and support the students in their exploration of big ideas embedded in the Sciences, Humanities and Technology sections of the Victorian Curriculum.

-Engagement and ownership are key elements in fostering independence in each student.
-The Integrated Studies approach is designed to build intrinsic motivation and leverage the connections that exist between the core curriculum areas of Literacy and Numeracy and embed them within other learning contexts, such as:
+Engagement and ownership are key elements in fostering independence in each student and a guided inquiry approach enables the students to develop real-world skills such as intrinsic motivation, teamwork, time management and personal organisation.
+The units of inquiry leverage the connections that exist between the core curriculum areas of English and Mathematics and embed them within other learning contexts, such as:

-Using a blend of explicit teaching, inquiry and challenge based learning, our Integrated Studies practice is designed to give students base knowledge and understanding, then challenge them to think creatively and critically to solve problems suited to their age and experience.
+Guided inquiry is an approach that’s appropriate for primary aged children and is a blend of explicit teaching and modelled inquiry designed to give students a base knowledge and understanding, then challenge them to think creatively and critically to solve problems suited to their age and experience.
 Students from Foundation to Year 6 are introduced to whole school umbrella concepts, such as:

 At Orchard Grove Primary School, we are committed to developing creative and critical thinkers; students who will grow into confident and capable independent learners.
-The Integrated Studies approach, where learning is contextualised within real challenges with real audiences, is an effective and engaging way of achieving these goals.
+The guided inquiry approach, where learning is contextualised within real challenges with real audiences, is an effective and engaging way of achieving these goals.